Updated for 2022

 Look for Consistent Form – Adopting the Dowst Method.

-I am looking for horses who have a 25% win+ career strike rate & 40%+ place strike rate, the higher the better in both cases.
-I suppose, I just like the comfort blanket of knowing I have backed a consistent horse who wins races.
+Look for horses who have a 25% win+ career strike rate & 40%+ place strike rate, the higher the better in both cases.
+We want to be bettimng horses that have proven they are consistent and can win races.

 At the same time, it also highlights those runners who are not likely to suited to the race conditions.